-3.2 Examination Timetable
+3.3 Examination Timetable

-- 3.2.1 There are three annual examination sessions at Goldsmiths: Spring, Summer and late Summer.
+- 3.3.1 There are three annual examination sessions at Goldsmiths: Spring, Summer, and late Summer.
 Not all Academic Departments schedule examinations in the Spring session.
-Goldsmiths publishes an examination timetable at least one month before each session. - 3.2.2 The Assessments Manager is responsible for the creation and publication of the examination timetable. - 3.2.3 Academic Departments may sometimes schedule additional examinations outside of the normal examination sessions.
-When this occurs, Academic Departments are responsible for notifying students of the dates of the examinations and for their organisation. - 3.2.4 Students are responsible for ensuring that they know the date, time and location of each paper they are registered to take and that they are available to sit all scheduled examinations. - 3.2.5 Students must notify their Academic Department of any timetabling issues at the earliest possible time.
+Goldsmiths publishes an examination timetable at least one month before each session. - 3.3.2 The Records & Assessments Manager is responsible for the creation and publication of the examination timetable. - 3.3.3 Academic Departments may sometimes schedule additional examinations outside of the normal examination sessions.
+When this occurs, Academic Departments are responsible for notifying students of the dates of the examinations and for the organisation of these. - 3.3.4 Students are responsible for ensuring that they know the date, time and location of each paper they are registered to take and that they are available to sit all scheduled examinations. - 3.3.5 Students must notify their Academic Department of any timetabling issues at the earliest possible time.

-3.3 Religious Observance
+3.4 Religious Observance

-- 3.3.1 Goldsmiths recognises religion and belief as a protected equality characteristic and offers support to all staff and students, including while examinations take place. - 3.3.2 If a student considers that religious observance has had a significant adverse impact on their performance in assessments, they may apply for mitigation under the procedures for extenuating circumstances.
+- 3.4.1 Goldsmiths recognises religion and belief as a protected equality characteristic and offers support to all staff and students, including while examinations take place. - 3.4.2 If a student considers that religious observance has had a significant adverse impact on their performance in assessments, they may apply for mitigation under the procedures for extenuating circumstances.